WHY we need you in Nepal

 Food & Accommodation

-Depending on the time of year and availability, you’ll either be housed within the Monastery or within the volunteer center/guest house.
+You will be housed within the Monastery itslef, or within the volunteer center/guest house if you choose a location close to the city.
 Please advise your preference upon making a booking.
 Below is an example of a volunteer house, situated in Kathmandu.

 *For couples or those wanting more privacy, there are upgrade accommodation options available for an additional cost (approx US $150 p/room p/week).
 This must be booked well in advance and is subject to availability.